nfriedly/Coin-Allocator/readme.md

 ----

 * Support minimum threshold in percentage points off of target
-* Make the exchange provide subclasses of the Trade & TradeSet objects, make them perform validation at creation time
+* Make the exchange classes provide subclasses of the Trade & TradeSet objects, make them perform validation at creation time
 * Figure out minimum exchange amounts (scrape? tiny fake transactions?)
 * Make Trade Objects throw on creation if amount is below minimum exchange amount
-* Set up live instance to rebalance my account
 * Better error for bogus / unsupported currencies
 * Support A->B->C paths even when B is not a requested currency
 * Add support for BTC-e (and other exchanges?)